-Rheem was founded in Emeryville, CA, by brothers Donald and Richard Rheem in 1925.
-A third brother, William, helped to finance the company when they first started out (1).
+In 1925, Rheem was founded by brothers Donald and Richard Rheem in Emeryville, California.
+A third brother, William, helped to finance the company when it was first founded (1).

-As a start, the Rheem brothers manufactured galvanized steel drums with the help of Pacific Galvanizing.
-In 1930, the company bought out Pacific Galvanizing and acquired the Republic Steel package company.
+The Rheem brothers first manufactured galvanized steel drums with the help of Pacific Galvanizing.
+In 1930, Rheem bought out Pacific Galvanizing and acquired the Republic Steel package company.

-Republic Steel manufactured tanks and boilers.
-This allowed the Rheem brothers to enter the water heating industry.
+Republic Steel manufactured tanks and boilers, marking the Rheem brothers’ entry into the water heating industry.

-Soon after in 1931, Rheem also acquired the John Wood Manufacturing Company of California.
-This company manufactured automatic gas storage water heaters.
+A year later, in 1931, Rheem also acquired the John Wood Manufacturing Company of California.
+The company manufactured automatic gas storage water heaters.

-Rheem was soon on a roll — expanding to Australia in 1936 where they built a plant in Sydney.
-The Australian branch began by producing steel shipping containers in 1937, but by 1939 was also producing water heaters.
+Rheem was on a roll and expanded to Australia in 1936 when they built a plant in Sydney.
+The Australian wing started by producing steel shipping containers in 1937, but by 1939 it was also producing water heaters.

 A Great Part of History

-During wartime, a steel company, Bethlehem Steel Corporation, bought 230,000 shares of Rheem’s common stock.
-This made up about 35 percent of the company’s 643,000 shares.
-This purchase helped to finance Rheem’s expansion during the war.
+During the Second World War, a steel company, Bethlehem Steel Corporation, bought 230,000 shares of Rheem’s common stock.
+This comprised about 35% of the company’s 643,000 shares.
+This purchase helped finance Rheem’s expansion during the war.

 From 1940 to 1945, Rheem produced equipment for the war effort.
-They were mostly manufacturing Navy ammunition boxes.
-Their sales went up from $10 million in 1941 to $90 million by the end of the war in 1945.
+It primarily manufactured Navy ammunition boxes.
+Their sales soared from $10 million in 1941 to $90 million by the end of the war in 1945.

-Seven Rheem plants received an Army-Navy “E” award, as well as multiple renewal stars due to their excellence in production.
+Seven Rheem plants received an Army-Navy “E” award and multiple renewal stars due to their excellence in production.

-From 1945 to the 1950s, Rheem further expanded worldwide to countries such as Brazil, Canada, and England.
+From 1945 through the 1950s, Rheem further expanded worldwide to countries such as Brazil, Canada, and England.

-This new relationship encouraged the company to develop a new type of tank — the Marathon Nonmetallic Water Heater.
-The Marathon water heater featured a plastic tank and came with a lifetime warranty.
+This new relationship allowed the company to develop a new type of tank: the Marathon Nonmetallic Water Heater.
+The Marathon water heater featured a plastic tank and included a lifetime warranty.

 Rheem soon purchased the WeatherKing brand from Addison Products Company.
-As a result, the company’s distribution in the commercial and residential market broadened.
+As a result, the company’s distribution in the commercial and residential markets broadened.